zedlopez/ifm/Examples/Brown.md

 ```

-We could have created a new "sticking" action, but to keep the example short we will use the built-in "tying" action instead, and respond to the command "stick" just as if it were "tie".
+We could have created a new "sticking" action, but to keep the example short we will use the built-in "tying" action instead, and respond to the command ``stick`` just as if it were ``tie``.